Alhambra Consulting Group

 Berkshire Immigrant Center

-The mission of the Berkshire Immigrant Center is to advocate for the rights of all immigrants by helping them navigate the complex U.S. immigration system with affordable legal services, local resources, and education.
+The mission of the Berkshire Immigrant Center is to advocate for the rights of all immigrants by helping them navigate the complex US immigration system with affordable legal services, local resources, and education.

 Berkshire Immigrant Center provides its clients with tools to help them overcome financial and cultural barriers, with the goals of strengthening civic engagement and creating equal opportunity for all.
-Berkshire Immigrant Center supports changes to systems which are unjust to immigrants, and supports state and national immigration advocacy efforts.
+Berkshire Immigrant Center supports changes to systems which are unjust to immigrants and supports state and national immigration advocacy efforts.

 Pittsfield, MA 01201